VikParuchuri/marker/README.md

 - `--debug`: Enable debug mode for additional logging and diagnostic information.
 - `--processors TEXT`: Override the default processors by providing their full module paths, separated by commas.
 Example: `--processors "module1.processor1,module2.processor2"`
 - `--config_json PATH`: Path to a JSON configuration file containing additional settings.
-- `--languages TEXT`: Optionally specify which languages to use for OCR processing.
-Accepts a comma-separated list.
-Example: `--languages "en,fr,de"` for English, French, and German.
 - `config --help`: List all available builders, processors, and converters, and their associated configuration.
 These values can be used to build a JSON configuration file for additional tweaking of marker defaults.
 - `--converter_cls`: One of `marker.converters.pdf.PdfConverter` (default) or `marker.converters.table.TableConverter`.
 The `PdfConverter` will convert the whole PDF, the `TableConverter` will only extract and convert tables.
 - `--llm_service`: Which llm service to use if `--use_llm` is passed.
 This defaults to `marker.services.gemini.GoogleGeminiService`.